aflupton/WordCounter.Solution/README.md

 ## Known Bugs

-_Throwing a "stackoverflow" exception when executing "dotnet run" in the console._
+_Throwing a "stackoverflow" exception when executing "dotnet run" in the console.
+Working on a solution._

 ## Support and contact details